Get

 1. Get Them Used to Wearing a Leash

 Wearing a harness or collar and leash is alien to most dogs, at least until they get used to it.
 Before you take your dog out into the loud outside world, let them get used to having these items on.
-Put the collar or harness on for a few minutes at a time and praise and reward your dog for leaving it be and just sitting down or paying the collar no attention.
+Put the collar or harness on for a few minutes at a time, and praise and reward your dog for leaving it be and just sitting down or paying the collar no attention.

 dog on collar and leash looking up to the owner

-Image Credit: Javier Brosch, Shutterstock
+Image by: Javier Brosch, Shutterstock

-2. Practice At Home
+2. Practice at Home

 Once your dog gets used to wearing the collar and leash, it’s time to take them outside.
 Start in your own garden or yard, if you have one.
-Your dog should know the area and there won’t be as many new sights and distractions as there will be when you go on a proper walk.
+Your dog should know the area, and there won’t be as many new sights and distractions as there will be when you go on a proper walk.

-3. Start with Short Walks
+3. Start With Short Walks

 When it is time to head into the real world, start with short walks.
 Typically, this means walking around the block.
 Everything will be new to your dog, so don’t overwhelm them with an hour-long first outing.
-Your first walks should be no longer than a few minutes.
+Your first walk should be no longer than a few minutes.
 You can increase walk length as you and your dog get used to the experience.

 bluetick coonhound dog on leash outdoor

-Image Credit: Wirestock Creators, Shutterstock
+Image by: Wirestock Creators, Shutterstock

 4. Keep It Fun

-Going out walking should be a fun experience for both of you so avoid getting stressed or anxious.
+Going out walking should be a fun experience for both of you, so avoid getting stressed or anxious.
 You shouldn’t be playing while on the leash, but that doesn’t mean you have to be serious the entire time.
 Take treats, speak calmly to your pup, and make sure they enjoy being outdoors.

 If you get stressed, your dog will pick up on it and may experience the same anxiety you do.

-5. Use Reward Based Training
+5. Use Reward-Based Training

-Use plenty of praise and rewards when your dog is walking on a loose leash next to you and stop walking when they pull or try to dictate where you’re going.
+Use plenty of praise and rewards when your dog is walking on a loose leash next to you, and stop walking when they pull or try to dictate where you’re going.
 Using reward-based training will keep the walks fun and help ensure you both have an enjoyable time.

 rewarding dog with a treat

-Image Credit: Rob kemp, Shutterstock
+Image by: Rob kemp, Shutterstock

 Conclusion